 Pins and Shirts

 You may order shirts here.
-We are not selling shirts on-site in Kansas City.
-If you want a shirt, please order beforehand and expect shipping to take a few weeks.
+We are not selling shirts on-site.
+If you want a shirt, please order beforehand as shipping takes a couple of weeks.

 Code of Conduct